Birkbeck/nlp-coursework-2024-25-chrrr007/README.md

 Q 2(e):

-i first adjusted Q 2(d): to n_grams(1.2) which improoved the RF performance to 0.486 but reduced SVM to 0.5816
+I first adjusted Q 2(d): to n_grams(1.2) which improoved the RF performance to 0.486 but reduced SVM to 0.5816

-adding 'sublinear_tf=True' significantly change form 57 to 63...
+adding 'sublinear_tf=True' significantly improved results from 57 to 63...
 ```````
 Q.2(e) SVM Macro-Average F1 Score: 0.6305
 Q.2(e) SVM Classification Report: